nagix/mini-tokyo-3d/USER_GUIDE-en.md

 <img src="public/images/rotate-tilt.jpg" width="244"> <img src="public/images/compass-icon.jpg" width="50" align="top">

 The compass icon represents the orientation of the map.
-If you press the compass icon button and drag or swipe, you can rotate the map by moving left and right, and change the tilt of the map by moving up and down.
+If you press the compass icon button and drag the mouse or your finger to the left or right, you can rotate the map.
 You can also change the rotation and tilt of the map by dragging with the right mouse button, or by dragging with the left mouse button while holding down the Ctrl key on the keyboard.
+You can drag two fingers up and down to change the tilt of the map.

 You can also change the rotation and tilt of the map by holding down the Shift key on your keyboard and pressing the arrow keys.
 You can also rotate the map by pinching the screen.